Abstentionism: Northern Ireland

-In the United Kingdom
+United Kingdom

 Some British political activists were themselves inspired by Sinn Féin's policy of abstentionism, one of which was the Glaswegian anarcho-communist Guy Aldred, who advised the Scottish socialist politician John Maclean to adopt the "Sinn Féin tactic" during the 1918 United Kingdom general election, citing a passage from The Civil War in France in which Karl Marx charged that "the working class cannot simply lay hold of the ready-made State machinery, and wield it for its own purposes".
 Aldred proposed the fielding of communist candidates on an abstentionist platform, outlining that:

 Successful candidates would not go to parliament, but would remain in their constituencies till they had a quorum, then they would constitute an assembly, insisting on the right to represent the district which elected them.
 Thus a dual authority is established[,] which could possibly spread like wild-fire, as these innovations do, and eventually challenge the state.

 Aldred additionally proposed the organisation of an election boycott or the use of elections as little more than a straw poll to gauge support for the communist movement, both tactics which he supported alongside that of abstentionism.
 By 1919, Aldred's call to abstentionism was also taken up by Sylvia Pankhurst's Workers' Socialist Federation, which took an anti-parliamentary line even against the wishes of the Bolsheviks in the Third International, and E. T. Whitehead's Labour Abstentionist Party, which would both become founding organisations of the Communist Party.
 To contrast, the Bolsheviks criticised abstentionism and advocated for the creation of "a new, unusual, non-opportunist, non-careerist parliamentarism", a tactic which they described as "revolutionary parliamentarism".
 Disillusioned with Bolshevism, Pankhurst's group later joined the Communist Workers' International and reaffirmed their commitment to abstentionism, while Aldred himself established the Anti-Parliamentary Communist Federation and ran in the 1922 election for the seat of Glasgow Shettleston on an abstentionist platform (winning only 1.9% of the vote).
 Aldred's election run was criticised by Pankhurst herself who, despite by this point having moved to a policy of electoral boycott, supported the candidacy of John MacLean's Scottish Workers' Republican Party.
 After World War II, Aldred contested the 1945 general election on an abstentionist platform, this time for the seat of Glasgow Central as a member of the United Socialist Movement, netting only 300 votes.

-In Canada
+Canada

 Following the 2022 Quebec general election, members of the Parti Quebecois were denied their seats in the National Assembly of Quebec by speaker Nathalie Roy after they refused to swear the Oath of Allegiance to King Charles III.
 The requirement to swear the oath was later removed.

+United States

+The Maine House of Representatives provides non-voting seats to delegates from three Native American tribes: the Penobscot, Passamaquoddy, and Maliseet; since 2015, the Penobscot have refused to send delegates in protest over issues of tribal sovereignty.
+The Maliseet refused to send a delegate from 2018 until 2025 for the same reasons.